 Starting Up Solution Only my headlight comes on, nothing else.
 This is normal behavior.
-The super capacitors are charging and this will take between 1-20 seconds. (see page 6 for more details) When I first turn the power on, the engine will not begin to run.
+The super capacitors are charging and this will take between 1-20 seconds.
+When I first turn the power on, the engine will not begin to run.
 This is normal behavior.
 To prevent accidental high-speed start-ups, Proto-Sound® 3.0 is programmed to start up in neutral anytime track power has been turned off for several seconds.
 See the "Basic Operation" section for more details.
 The engine will not start after I press the Direction button.
 You may not be sending enough power to the track to power the engine.
 Rotate throttle clockwise to increase track power.
 Horn Solution I can't get the horn to blow when I press the Horn button.
 You may be pressing the button too quickly.
 Try pressing the Horn button more slowly, taking approximately one full second to fully depress the button.
 Bell Solution I can't get the bell to ring when I press the bell button.
 You may be pressing the button too quickly.
 Try pressing the bell button more slowly, taking approximately one full second to fully depress the button.
 Coupler Solution When I try to fire the coupler, PFA starts.
 You are waiting too long between Horn button presses.
-See the timing instructions located at the beginning of the "Proto-Sound® 3.0 Operating Instructions" section.
-The Proto-CouplerTM won't let the engine uncouple on the fly.
+See the timing instructions located at the beginning of the "Proto-Sound 3.0 Operating Instructions" section.
+The Proto-Coupler won't let the engine uncouple on the fly.
 Try lubricating the coupler knuckle and rivet with a dry graphite lubricant.
 The coupler does not fire or stay coupled.
 The coupler needs to be cleaned.
 Wipe with denatured alcohol (not rubbing alcohol) and let dry.
+The rear coupler does not fire, but coupler sounds play.
+Check position of Auxiliary Proto-Coupler Control Switch.
+Switch Should be in the "OFF" position for the rear coupler to fire.
 Cab Chatter Solution Sometimes the Cab Chatter sounds don't play.
 Cab Chatter plays only in neutral at random intervals.